jamigibbs/phantom/misc.md

 ### Myers–Briggs Type Indicator (MBTI)
 I am a typical [ESFJ-T](https://www.16personalities.com/esfj-personality) person!\
 <img src="/img/MBTI.png" width=300>\
 Being an ESFJ-T means that I possess a blend of extraversion, observance, feeling, and judging traits.
 These qualities make me naturally attentive and people-focused, always seeking opportunities to engage and make a positive impact.
-Whether through collaborations, conversations or simply being present in gatherings, I find fulfillment in the connections I forge with those around me.
+Whether through collaborations, conversations or simply being present in gatherings, I find fulfillment in building connections with those around me.

 ### Digital Design
 With an academic background in media and communication, I was trained to deliver key messages through digital illustrations.
 I have had the opportunity to contribute to several projects where I took charge of the illustration design.
 Here are a few examples of my work:

-+ **ComeToCOM** is our final-year undergraduate project, dedicated to showcasing and promoting the Department of Media and Communication to the public.
++ **ComeToCOM** is our Final Year Project during my bachelor's studies, dedicated to showcasing and promoting the Department of Media and Communication to the public.
 As a member of the project team, I took on the responsibility of designing all the graphic materials for our [Instagram account](https://www.instagram.com/come_to_com?igsh=MWNqZHBuYmZoNDgwNw==)

 ![CometoCOM](/img/ComeToCOM.png)